autonity/autonity-oracle/README.md

 #  type PluginConfig struct {
 #  Name               string `json:"name" yaml:"name"`                         // the name of the plugin binary.
 #  Key                string `json:"key" yaml:"key"`                           // the API key granted by your data provider to access their data API.
-#  Scheme             string `json:"scheme" yaml:"scheme"`                     // the data service scheme, http or https.
+#  Scheme             string `json:"scheme" yaml:"scheme"`                     // the data service scheme, http, https, ws or wss.
 #  Endpoint           string `json:"endpoint" yaml:"endpoint"`                 // the data service endpoint url of the data provider.
 #  Timeout            int    `json:"timeout" yaml:"timeout"`                   // the timeout period in seconds that an API request is lasting for.
 #  DataUpdateInterval int    `json:"refresh" yaml:"refresh"`                   // the interval in seconds to fetch data from data provider due to rate limit.